rossbeale/heroku-mongo-sync/README.md

     export MONGO_URL = mongodb://user:pass@localhost:1234/db

-For production, it will fetch the MONGO_URL from the Heroku app config vars.
+For production, it will fetch the MONGO_URL, the MONGOLAB_URL, or the MONGOHQ_URL, in that order, from the Heroku app config vars.

 ## Usage